C-huck/gesture-handshape-perception/README.md

 - **Q2:** How accurate are non-signing participants at guessing the encyclopedic content of silent gestures?
 See `/gesture-meaning-project`

 ![Figure from https://doi.org/10.1073/pnas.1423080112](https://c-huck.github.io/images/F2large.jpg)
 **Figure 1:** (Left) Verb DECIDE in American Sign Language; (right) Verb THINK-OVER in American Sign Language.
-Obtained from https://doi.org/10.1073/pnas.1423080112
+Non-signers are not able to guess the meaning of the signs, but they can tell that DECIDE has a natural semantic endpoint, but THINK-OVER does not.
+Figure obtained from https://doi.org/10.1073/pnas.1423080112.

 **Method:**
 - Collected 414 silent gestures from 6 non-signers depicting 69 events; Annotated these gestures for visual and manual (phonetic) characteristics